RafaelMorschbacher/ny_real_estate/README.md

 ## Real Estate Sales Analysis in New York City

-This project analyses real estate sales in New York City (USA) through data visualization, using a map, a histogram, and interactive elements that affect and filter the data for more specific analysis.
+This project analyses real estate sales in New York City (USA) through data visualization.
+It uses a map, a histogram, and interactive elements that affect and filter the data for more specific analysis.

 ### Overview